thoughtbot/maintaining-open-source-projects/book/03-git.md

 forgetting the details of this code in two weeks, and any commit that’s behind `HEAD` is quite literally an older version of the software.
 Code is a liability and solving problems with as little code as possible is almost always a good decision.
-It doesn’t matter how exciting it feels like to receive a pull request: a PR is also a potential new feature in your project that you will need to take care of over the course of its lifetime.
+It doesn’t matter how exciting it feels like to receive a patch: the potential new feature in your project will need to be taken care of over the course of its lifetime.
 You will have to keep in mind one more state the software can be in for every new feature or modification that gets merged.